Aside from that is checking out a very bold piece of modern architecture, the Port House or Port Authority building.

 The Dramatic Addition To The Port Authority Building In Antwerp

 The Port Authority building in Antwerp (Havenhuis) is an overpowering and dramatic Neo-futurist design by Iraqi-British architect Zaha Hadi.
-The 12,800 square meter building is the headquarters for the Antwerp Port Authority, housing their 500 employees.
+The 12,800 square meter building is the headquarters for the Antwerp Port Authority, housing its 500 employees.

 With 12 kilometers of docks, Antwerp’s port is one of the busiest in Europe, handling 26% of the continent’s container shipping and employing around 60,000 people.
 Previously, Port Authority staff were housed in several locations around the city.
-The idea was to bring them to a new central location, with hopes that by being together in one place would result in better collaboration and improved ways of working.
+The idea was to bring them to a new central location, with hopes that being together in one place would result in better collaboration and improved ways of working.

 With this in mind, the Port Authority opened a competition, calling on architects from around the globe to submit proposals.
-Plans called for adding an extension to the port’s 16th century fire station, ensuring that no matter what, the existing structure would be preserved.
+Plans called for adding an extension to the port’s 16th-century fire station, ensuring that no matter what, the existing structure would be preserved.
 While there were 5 finalists who’d all submitted impressive designs, Zaha Hadi ultimately won.
-Hadi’s winning work featured a glass covered facade extension that would be built above the fire station, marrying a traditional piece of historical architecture with a bold new design.
+Hadi’s winning work featured a glass-covered facade extension that would be built above the fire station, marrying a traditional piece of historical architecture with a bold new design.